 The number one attraction is, naturally, the Viñales’s Valley indeed (Valley of Vinales).
 It was registered in the list of the World Cultural and Natural Heritage of UNESCO, since 1999.
-This place is not only beautiful and picturesque, but also ecological.
-You can explore the Valley on foot, in bicycle, but the biggest attractions are the horseback riding excursions!
+This place is not only beautiful and picturesque but also ecological.
+You can explore the Valley on foot, by bicycle, but the biggest attractions are the horseback riding excursions!
 In addition, the oxen work in the fields.
 Everything is done in harmony with the rhythm of nature.
 There are several routes in the Valley.
 The Coco Solo-Palmarito of 8 Kilometers leads us through the hills of Coco Solo and Palmarito’s Valley and it is a path with beautiful views of the surroundings.
-Another one is San Vincent that is focus in coffee growing.
-The third one, enough popular and shorter, it is Wonders of Vinales, that has 5 kilometers.
+Another one is San Vincent that is focus on coffee growing.
+The third one, enough popular and shorter, is Wonders of Vinales, which has 5 kilometres.

 The Viñales’s Valley is famous for its reddish and fertile ground that is where tobacco owes its higher quality.
-The tobacco leaves are dry inside huts that have the roof cover with palm leaf.
-This is the Tainos’s legacy: natives who lived in local caves.
+The tobacco leaves are dry inside huts that have the roof cover with a palm leaf.
+This is the Tainos’ legacy: natives who lived in local caves.

 The Indian’s Cave

-The Indian’s Cave is one of the favorite places to visit in the area of Vinales.
-In the XVI century, when Spanish invaded the island, the cave served as shelter to members of Guanahatabeyes tribe.
-The Indians used to hide from the bloody Spanish conquests, but unfortunately the majority of them died anyway.
+The Indian’s Cave is one of the favourite places to visit in the area of Vinales.
+In the XVI century, when the Spanish invaded the island, the cave served as shelter to members of the Guanahatabeyes tribe.
+The Indians used to hide from the bloody Spanish conquests, but unfortunately, the majority of them died anyway.
 The grotto was discovered in 1920.
-The cave is visited first on foot (there are about 300-350 meters to walk), and next we get on a motor boat to go through the underground river of San Vincent, that has 4 km in Total.
+The cave is visited first on foot (there are about 300-350 meters to walk), and next we get on a motorboat to go through the underground river of San Vincent, which has 4 km in Total.
 Unfortunately, only a fragment is open to the public.
 From the boat is possible to admire rock formations and the guide will indicate with a laser light what Cubans saw there.